patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/file-upload-multiple/file-upload-multiple.md

 ---
-id: File upload - multiple
+id: Multiple file upload
 section: components
+subsection: file-upload
 ---

 A file upload component is commonly found in forms, but can also live as a standalone element.